Consciously or unconsciously, it’s likely that you’re making more sustainable decisions when you shop.

 Among the brand’s product offering so far are espresso cups and saucers, cappuccino mugs, and even a reusable takeaway vessel.

-Many lakes have become overrun by plant slime, and countries around the world are now dealing with epidemic levels of algae that can prove toxic to people and ecosystems in their waterways.
+Many lakes have become overrun by plant slime, and countries around the world are now dealing with epidemic levels of algae that can prove toxic to people and the ecosystems that live in these waterways.

-Swimming in it, swallowing it and even inhaling it can cause vomiting and diarrhoea, with extended contact even linked to cancer and liver failure.
-All of which means there’s far more incentive to filter it from waterways for footwear manufacture as a natural replacement for widely used petrochemicals.
+Swimming in it, swallowing it and even inhaling it can cause vomiting and diarrhoea, with extended contact is even linked to cancer and liver failure.
+All of which means there’s far more incentive to filter it from waterways.

 In a somewhat poetic cycle, engineer Ludovica Cantarelli has developed a way of using wasted grape skins and branches for wine bottles, with grapes used for white wine becoming the paper on their labels.

 The project, Wine Matters, explores exactly how waste created from the winemaking process can be better utilised, using her own family’s Italian vineyard as a case study.

 Italy produces 50 million hectoliters of wine per year, and with it, almost two million tonnes of solid waste such as branches, stems, skins and vine.
 All must be disposed of somehow.
 Most commonly, it’s burnt on site.

 Cantarelli’s practise is driven by her Italian roots and, through this new craft process, she has discovered a way to create a cyclical manufacturing method that reduces CO2 emissions from discarded waste.